-For each variable on the Home Health event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+For most variables on the Home Health event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+The exceptions to this are weight variables and variance estimation variables.
+Only unweighted frequencies of these variables are included in the accompanying codebook file.
+See the Weights Variables list in Section D, Variable-Source Crosswalk

 The codebook and data file sequence list variables in the following order:

-Unique person identifier Unique home health event identifier Home health characteristic variables Imputed expenditure variables Weight and variance estimation variables
+Unique person identifier

+Unique home health event identifier

+Home health characteristic variables

+Imputed expenditure variables

+Weight and variance estimation variables